 In spite of the destructive nature of landslides, these events remain challenging to forecast (Kirschbaum and Stanley 2018).
 There are many sources of uncertainty that contribute to poor landslide predictions such as anthropogenic modifications to surface and subsurface soil structure and modifications of slopes.
 Perhaps the largest source of uncertainty in landslide probability estimates, is hydrologic uncertainty, here defined as uncertainty in the depth and intensity of precipitation leading up to the event (Chowdhury and Flentje 2002).
 A confounding factor is the wide range precipitation datasets ranging from in situ observations, remotely sensed and radar retrievals, as well as from numerical weather prediction models.
 The goal of this analysis is to investigate the role of precipitation uncertainty, and subsequently the uncertainty in landslide risks as a way to understand areas of relative agreement and divergence across products, to provide guidance to practitioners and researchers.

 Precipitation sensors and estimates

+I suggest first outlining what the different precip measurement types are, how they work, and giving strengths and weaknesses of each.
+A good goal would be 1-2 sentences per measurement type (gauge, satellite, radar, model, merged,etc) with at least 1-2 reference for each, you should already have some of these refs.
+A good narrative could talk about broad features, e.g. how are they similar, which is considered “best”, etc

 Ground-based precipitation gauges